mohak1/TakeHomeTest/README.txt

     - read up on normal distribution and explore if a better approach exists; since it is not guaranteed that June temperature values will follow a normal distribution

+NOTE: replace the value of col_name, avg_temp and num_days with argparse
 ========================================================================